-What I call design qualities is what many others call non-functional requirements, and so call it quality attributes.
+What I call design qualities is what many others call non-functional requirements, and some call it quality attributes.
 I have a huge problem with the term non-functional requirements because practically anything called non-functional requirements translates directly to added functionality!

 The term also appears to give many stakeholders the impression that they are less important that so-called function requirements, which are considered more what the ‘business’ needs.
 Non-functional requirements are always added last, and rarely captures any reviewer’s interest.